 The Competition Board may grant conditional clearance and make the clearance subject to the parties observing certain structural or behavioural remedies, such as divestiture, ownership unbundling, account separation and right of access.
-As noted above, the number of conditional clearances has increased significantly in recent years.
+The number of conditional clearances has increased significantly in recent years.